-Many financial planners suggest 70% to 80% pre-retirement income is needed.
+Many financial planners suggest 70% to 80% pre-retirement income is needed each year to live comfortably in retirement.
 But ministers may be able to significantly reduce the income requirement just by moving from an area with a high cost of living to a lower-cost one.